 Setting What it does Option(s) C. IMAGE i (Center Image) (Applicable only when using a center speaker) Adjusts the center image to create a wider stereo effect with vocals.
 Adjust the effect from 0 (all center channel sent to front right and left speakers) to 10 (center channel sent to the center speaker only).
 0 to 10 Default: 3 (Neo:6 Music), 10 (Neo:6 Cinema) EFFECT Sets the effect level for the currently selected Advanced Surround mode (each mode can be set separately).
-10 to 90 a When MCACC OFF is selected all MCACC preset memories become a.
-When MCACC OFF is selected, all MCACC preset memories become deactivated.
+10 to 90 140 a.
+When $\mbox{\bf MCACC}$ $\mbox{\bf OFF}$ is selected, all MCACC preset memories become deactivated.